jordanalexandermeyer/product/spec/user_stories/investing_daos.md

 - They want to generate a return using the assets on their balance sheet
 - They want to diversify their treasury
 - They want more usage out of their stablecoin (if stablecoin issuer)
-- Supporting other DAOs can help a DAO gain allegience to their defi mafia
+- Supporting other DAOs can create partnerships